pesekt1/counters-client/README.md

 # React-demo

 ## implementing http service
 - We want to connect to existing API (web server app).
+NOTE: This branch works with the counters-server branche "counters-API".
+Dont use it with the main branche.

 - axios library: create http requests to our backend which runs locally on 3001 port: